 If you don’t already have a copy of A Faith & Culture Devotional, click here to learn how to enter a drawing for a free copy.Â The first drawing is on August 31st and the second on September 7th.
 Whether or not you win a copy, consider starting off the new term with a copy in hand.

 Thank-you to Kelly Monroe Kullberg for her work on this project and the gift of this week’s devo from John Stott, see excerpt below.Â Note:Â You may remember our June study Stott’s classic Your Mind Matters.

 I believe that antiâ€intellectualism and fullness of the Holy Spirit are mutually incompatible.
 And I dare to say it because the Holy Spirit is the Spirit of Truth.
 Jesus our Lord himself referred to the Holy Spirit as the Spirit of Truth, and therefore, it is only logical to say that wherever the Holy Spirit has given his freedom, truth is bound to matter.
 So I have argued, and argue still, that a proper, conscientious use of our minds is an inevitable part and parcel of our Christian life. …

-Tom enjoys daily conversations regarding living out the Biblical Story with his wife Theresa and their four girls, around the block, at Elizabethtown Brethren in Christ Church (where he teaches adult electives and co-leads a small group), among healthcare professionals as the South Central PA Area Director for the Christian Medical & Dental Associations (CMDA), and in higher ed as a volunteer with the Emerging Scholars Network (ESN).
-The Christian Medical Society / CMDA at Penn State College of Medicine is the hub of his ministry with CMDA.
+Tom enjoys daily conversations regarding living out the Biblical Story with his wife Theresa and their four girls, around the block, at Elizabethtown Brethren in Christ Church (where he teaches adult electives and co-leads a small group), among healthcare professionals as the Northeast Regional Director for the Christian Medical & Dental Associations (CMDA), and in higher ed as a volunteer with the Emerging Scholars Network (ESN).
+For a number of years, the Christian Medical Society / CMDA at Penn State College of Medicine was the hub of his ministry with CMDA.
 Note: Tom served with InterVarsity Christian Fellowship / USA for 20+ years, including 6+ years as the Associate Director of ESN.
 He has written for the ESN blog from its launch in August 2008.
 He has studied Biology (B.S.), Higher Education (M.A.), Spiritual Direction (Certificate), Spiritual Formation (M.A.R.), Ministry to Emerging Generations (D.Min.).
 To God be the glory!